 Key Result 2 – Achieve a post-support satisfaction score of 90% in the first quarter

-Key Result 3 – Reduce turnaround time for complaint resolution by 50% in the first quarter
+And Key Result 3 – Reduce turnaround time for complaint resolution by 50% in the first quarter

-Take a look at another example:
+Take a look at another sample OKRs for Customer Success:

 Key Result 1 – Implement an online training program for new team members